echosongg/EXTREME_longterm_daily_rainfall_forecast/README.md

 | **CRPS**     | Compares the full distribution forecast with observations                   |
 | **MAE**      | Median Absolute Error of the rainfall predictions                           |
 | **Rel.
 Bias**| Relative bias of the predicted rainfall                                     |

 ---

+## 🔧 Requirements

+Please ensure the following dependencies are installed:
+- Python >= 3.7
+- PyTorch >= 1.8
+- NumPy, Pandas, Matplotlib
+- xarray, netCDF4, Basemap (for spatial plotting)
+- Other requirements in `requirements.txt` (if present)

+---